-WHO CAN ATTEND AND VOTE AT THE 2021 ANNUAL MEETING OF STOCKHOLDERS?
+WHO CAN ATTEND AND VOTE AT THE 2022 ANNUAL MEETING OF STOCKHOLDERS?

-In light of the ongoing COVID-19 pandemic and as part of our effort to maintain a safe and healthy environment for our directors, members of management and stockholders, the Annual Meeting will be held entirely online.
-Stockholders may participate in the Annual Meeting by visiting the following website: www.virtualshareholdermeeting.com/VRM2021.
+In light of the ongoing COVID-19 pandemic and as part of our effort to maintain a safe and healthy environment for our directors, members of management and stockholders, as well as for cost efficiency reasons and for increased accessibility by stockholders, the Annual Meeting will be held entirely online.
+Stockholders may participate in the Annual Meeting by visiting the following website: www.virtualshareholdermeeting.com/VRM2022.

 To participate and vote at the Annual Meeting, you will need the 16-digit control number included on your Internet Notice or your proxy card or on the instructions that accompanied your proxy materials.
 If your shares are held in "street name," you should contact your broker or other nominee to obtain your 16-digit control number or otherwise vote through the broker or other nominee.
 You will need to obtain your own Internet access if you choose to attend the Annual Meeting online and/or vote over the Internet.
 If you lose your 16-digit control number, you may join the Annual Meeting as a "Guest" but you will not be able to vote, ask questions or access the list of stockholders as of the Record Date.
-The meeting webcast will begin promptly at 10:00 a.m.
+The meeting webcast will begin promptly at 3:00 p.m.
 Eastern Time.
 We encourage you to access the meeting prior to the start time.
 Online check-in will begin shortly before the meeting time, and you should allow ample time for check-in procedures.